 It is not necessary to tip cab drivers in Argentina, nor do they expect one.
-It is considered polite to round up to the nearest whole peso, so they don’t have to count out coins for your change (which they almost never have anyway).
+It is considered polite to round up to the nearest whole peso multiple of $5 (if it is $73 pesos, round up to $75), so they don’t have to count out coins for your change (which they almost never have anyway).
 Sometimes, they will even round down and give you back the difference.
 Some of the shadier cab drivers, however, if you hand them a larger bill will mumble something about a “baggage fee” and try to hang on to your extra few pesos.
 It is ok to be adamant about demanding your change in these instances.
 You can be sure any Argentine would.

 If the cab driver helps load or unload your baggage from the curb, it is nice to give them something in gratitude.
-Also, remis and private rental cars are usually very clean, prompt, and professional and given a 8-10% gratuity or less.
+Also, remis and private rental cars are usually very clean, prompt, and professional and given a 10% gratuity roughly.

 6. Doormen (porteros)

 If you have a doorman (portero) at a rented apartment in Argentina and are only staying for a few weeks, no need to bother with tipping.
-If you are going to be there long term however, you should know that porteros receive monthly tips from the tenants, usually around 50 pesos depending on how nice the building and area are.
-“And only if,” stresses Buenos Aires native Diego Arbon, pointing a finger to the sky, “they are doing a good job.”
-It is also a common tradition for them to receive holiday presents, should you happen to be there during Christmas.
+If you are going to be there long term however, you should know that porteros receive annual gifts from the tenants, usually bottles of wine, champagne, etc. “And only if,” stresses Buenos Aires native Diego Arbon, pointing a finger to the sky, “they are doing a good job.”

 Doormen and bellhops at hotels, especially the fancy ones, will expect tips just like anywhere else.
 The amount is completely up to you, but a few pesos here and there are usually fine.